-Jim Boerkoel is an Assistant Professor in the Computer Science Department at Harvey Mudd College where he leads the Human Experience & Agent Teamwork Lab.
-The goal of the HEATLab is to develop techniques that augment humans' own cognitive and physical abilities to create integrated human-agent teams that are more capable than their individual counterparts.
+Jim Boerkoel is Csilla & Walt Foley Professor and Department Chair of Computer Science at Harvey Mudd College where he also leads the Human Experience & Agent Teamwork Lab.
+The goal of the HEATLab is to develop techniques that augment humans' own cognitive and physical abilities to create integrated human-robot teams that are more capable than their individual counterparts.
 Prior to joining HMC, Jim worked as a Postdoctoral Associate with Julie Shah of the Interactive Robotics Group at MIT.
 Jim completed his doctoral thesis on developing distributed approaches for constraint-based, multi-agent scheduling under the supervision of Ed Durfee at the University of Michigan.
 Jim received his B.S.
 (Summa Cum Laude) in both Mathematics and Computer Science from Hope College (2006), and his M.S.
 (2008) and Ph.D.
 (2012) in Computer Science and Engineering.
 In 2017, Boerkoel was recognized with an NSF CAREER award for his project "Robust and Reliable Multiagent Scheduling under Uncertainty."
 More broadly, his research interests include automated planning and scheduling, multi-robot coordination, human-robot interaction, and AI education.